 As part of the work necessary to qualify for an MA, each student is required to produce an independent research project.
-Detailed guidelines for this can be found in Section One.

 The aim should be to undertake research of an investigative nature that extends the boundaries of specialist knowledge of a particular area of Film Studies, Programming and Curation.